microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraDeviceRegisteredOwner.md

 Remove-EntraDeviceRegisteredOwner -ObjectId $Device.ObjectId -OwnerId $Owner.ObjectId
 ```

-The first command gets a device by using the [Get-EntraDevice](./Get-EntraDevice.md) cmdlet, and then stores it in the $Device variable.
+The first command gets a device by using the [Get-EntraDevice](./Get-EntraDevice.md) cmdlet, and then stores it in the `$Device` variable.

-The second command gets the registered owner for the device in $Device by using the [Get-EntraDeviceRegisteredOwner](./Get-EntraDeviceRegisteredOwner.md) cmdlet.
+The second command gets the registered owner for the device in `$Device` by using the [Get-EntraDeviceRegisteredOwner](./Get-EntraDeviceRegisteredOwner.md) cmdlet.

-The command stores it in the $Owner variable.
+The command stores it in the `$Owner` variable.

-The final command removes the owner in $Owner from the device in $ Device.
+The final command removes the owner in `$Owner` from the device in `$Device`.

 ## PARAMETERS